nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 I author pretty much everything in `org-mode`.
 I am often able to stay in inside `org-mode` and keep a very thorough record of my exact activities.
 When I need to run commands I typically use `org-babel` so that commands their output and my thoughts about it form a nice log of my work as I proceed.
 This log is often directly transferable to communicate with others for which I leverage the copious export back ends available[^fn:9].

-As of Sunday, March 26, 2023
+As of Friday, March 31, 2023
- I currently have  `11649` nodes across `3361` files in org-roam.
+ I currently have  `11788` nodes across `3436` files in org-roam.

 I use inline code blocks while authoring this post to get current numbers on export.
 The above text looks like this in my org-mode file for the post which I export with `ox-hugo`.